brendangeck/semantic-release-kaniko/docs/configuration.md

 ### customPlatform

-This flag specifies the build platform if different from the current host.
+This flag specifies the build platform.

 **.releaserc:**